AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 +++

-+++How do I view learners’ skills, course completion status?
++++How do I view learners' skills, course completion status?

-Author cannot view Learners’ skills and their course completion status.
+Author cannot view Learners' skills and their course completion status.
 Only Admin has the rights to view reports for a particular course.
 Author can contact Admin for the reports.

 +++